Quantum manipulation of a two-level mechanical system: Quantum manipulation

-\textbf{\textit{Quantum manipulation}} Above, we considered the two-phonon cooling and the condition to reduce the membrane's infinite dimensional Hilbert space onto a two level system.
+Above, we considered the two-phonon cooling and the condition to reduce the membrane's infinite dimensional Hilbert space onto a two level system.
 Here, we introduce a protocol to perform arbitrary rotations on the Bloch sphere of the resulting mechanical state.
+We assume the system to be initialized in a suitable state and later read out using e.g., Gaussian operations.
+Initialization can be done via ground state cooling \cite{yi2014ground,Cooling1, Cooling2, verhagen2012quantum} (a technique that can be implemented in the parameter regimes considered in Sec.~\ref{sec:expt_cons} using the linear coupling introduced below), or by collapsing the wave function via detection.
+The latter requires $\lambda \gg 1$ \cite{dellantonio2018quantum}, similarly to the two-phonon cooling.